What to Expect

-Senior Enlisted AIRRs may also be selected to become:
+Senior enlisted AIRRs may also be selected to become:

-Beyond offering access to professional credentials and certifications, Navy training in the NSW/NSO community can translate to credit hours toward a bachelor’s or associate degree through the American Council on Education.
-You may also continue your education through opportunities like the following:
+Beyond offering access to professional credentials and certifications, Navy training in this field can translate to credit hours toward a bachelor’s or associate degree through the American Council on Education.

 To qualify for Rescue Swimmer Training, both men and women must: